vedantbhatiaa/dissertation/README.md

   be pointed at a different backend without rewriting it.
 - **Every comment event is versioned** — save, seen, reject, and accept each produce their own audit-trail entry.
-- **No kaleido dependency** — PDF charts use matplotlib's Agg backend instead of Plotly's image export.
 - This repository demonstrates the *application design* — the submission → verification → benchmarking workflow and the data architecture — independent of any specific cloud vendor and without touching real client data.
 The